 Welcome to Lisbon!
 Upon arrival, you'll be greeted by your driver and transferred to your hotel in the city center.
 After checking in, you can unwind after your long journey or head out for a quick stroll.
 You'll find Lisbon to be an unheralded gem of a European capital.
 Hilly waterfront neighborhoods are dotted with grand plazas and pastel-colored buildings, many of which date back hundreds of years.
 Old cable cars lurch up winding cobbled roads, and medieval castles sit perched atop the highest points in the city.

 Acquaint yourself with Lisbon's culture through its traditional cuisine this evening with a gourmet food tour.
-Wear a good pair of walking shoes because you, along with your guide, will meander through a series of authentic winding alleys tasting the incredible flavors of Portuguese gastronomy.
-Over four hours, you will visit seven delicious spots that brilliantly link tradition with modernity, and discover classics like pastéis de bacalhau (cod fritters), grilled sardines, and pastéis de Nata (egg custard tarts).
+Wear a good pair of walking shoes because you and your guide will meander through a series of authentic winding alleys tasting the incredible flavors of Portuguese gastronomy.
+Over four hours, you will visit seven delicious spots that brilliantly link tradition with modernity and discover classics like pastéis de bacalhau (cod fritters), grilled sardines, and pastéis de Nata (egg custard tarts).

 Day 2: Free Day in Lisbon